rejetto/hfs/README.md

 Having this env-s will make the server get all related stuff from the other dev servers.
 Otherwise, you should be sure that frontend and admin have been built, and its files are ready to be used in `dist` folder.
 In this latter case, the `DEV=1` you set before will make the server get the files from inside the `dist` folder.

-# Plug-ins

-We are slowly introducing a plug-ins system.
-Each plug-in is a sub-folder of `plugins` folder.
-You can quickly disable a plug-in by appending `-disabled` to the plug-in's folder name.
-Plug-ins can be hot-swapped, and at some extent can be edited without restarting the server.

-Each plug-in has access to the same set of features.
-Normally you'll have a plug-in that's a theme, and another that's a firewall, but nothing is preventing a single plug-in from doing both tasks.

 ## For plug-in makers